AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 "compilation flow" refers to one of the available compilation flows defined in the [compilation flow](compilation.md) documentation.

-AdaptiveCpp's default compilation flow is the `generic` target, if AdaptiveCpp was compiled with support for the generic SSCP compiler, which is typically the case for LLVM-enabled AdaptiveCpp builds. `generic` compiles faster, typically creates faster code, and creates portable binaries that can dispatch kernels to all backends.
-**Unless you have have very specific needs, you probably should use `generic`.**

 ### Requirements for specifying targets of individual compilation flows